egretos/orio/README.md

 Orio is a good [OrientDB](https://orientdb.com/) query builder based on the PHPOrient.

-tested on Orientdb version 2.1.3
+Tested on Orientdb version 2.1.3

 #### Requires
 - PHP Version >= 5.4 ( Socket extension enabled )